HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 * QuestionnaireResponse is better suited to support use cases that require access to the format of the original assessment instrument.
 * QuestionnaireResponse is always based on a FHIR [Questionnaire] and preserves the Questionnaire’s structure and complexity to provide a fully contextualized view of a completed Questionnaire.
 For example, QuestionnaireResponse allows the precise capture of the assessment instrument version, the exact text of the questions and answers, the order of presentation, multiple choice answer options, and whether questions were skipped.
-* Question-answer pairs in QuestionnaireResponse can be automatically transformed to FHIR Observations using [StructureMap](see section XXX below) and the [SDC Implementation Guide]).
+* Question-answer pairs in QuestionnaireResponse can be automatically transformed to FHIR Observations using [StructureMap](https://build.fhir.org/ig/HL7/fhir-sdoh-clinicalcare/assessment_instrument_support.html#using-structuremap-to-generate-observations-or-conditions-from-questionnaireresponse) and the [SDC Implementation Guide](https://build.fhir.org/ig/HL7/sdc/).

 ##### Benefits of using Observation to represent assessment instrument data